- Brisbane

 City Botanic Gardens

 Once upon a time, the Brisbane City Botanic Gardens were home to the penal colony’s first farm in 1828.
-Nowadays, they are the only space in Queensland with an uninterrupted horticultural history.
+Nowadays, they are one of the only spaces in Queensland with an uninterrupted horticultural history.
 Wander through the tall, leafy walkways of trees to find the perfect spot to set up your picnic rug.
 You’ll find a shaded playground for the kids by the water and if you’re lucky, you may stumble across artworks or installations.
+With its lush green gardens, incredible views and endless walking paths, the City Botanic Gardens are one of the best picnic spots in Brisbane.

 City Botanic Gardens, 147 Alice Street, Brisbane City